ecomplus/setup-store/README.md

 STOREFRONT_CI_NETLIFY_GITHUB_INSTALATION_ID=xxxxxxxxxx
 ```
 > It is the installation ID of the netlify application on github.
 As we did not find an easy way to obtain this ID, we created a test repository and deployed it manually on the netlify website.
-After doing this, consume `https://api.netlify.com/api/v1/sites` using the netlify token, so that the sites created and the github installation number are returned via `instalation_id`
+After doing this, consume `https://api.netlify.com/api/v1/sites` using the netlify token, so that the sites created and the github installation number are returned via `installation_id`

 ```bash
 STOREFRONT_CI_NETLIFY_BRANCH=dist